huntdatacenter/docs/docs/do-science/tools/transfer/winscp.md

 ![Synchronization - Step 2](./images/sync_2.png "Synchronization - Step 2")

 ::: warning Be careful!
-Selecting **`Both`** or **`Local`** targets will download data from your lab to your local machine.
-It is your responsibility to only use this configuration for folders in your lab that contains non-sensitive data that you can keep on your local machine.
+Selecting **`Both`** or **`Local`** targets will download data from your lab to your local computer.
+It is your responsibility to only use this configuration for folders in your lab that contains non-sensitive data that you can keep on your local computer.
 :::

 When confirmed, a file comparison is done by WinSCP, where one can choose files to be synchronized.
 Click **`Ok`** to confirm.